Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Motivation

 \actionbox{\textbf{Motivating question:} Could a randomized solver be the default in a programming environment (e.g., MATLAB) for solving large highly overdetermined least-squares problems?}

-Replacing an existing solver in MATLAB or numpy, each of which have millions of users, should only be done with strong assurances that the new solver is just as accurate and reliable as the previous method.
-The classic (Householder) \QR-based least-squares method is \emph{backward stable}: \begin{definition}[Backward stability] A least-squares solver is \emph{backward stable} if the numerically computed solution $\vec{\hat{x}}$ is the exact solution to a slightly perturbed problem
+Replacing an existing solver in MATLAB or numpy, each of which have millions of users, should only be done with assurances that the new solver is just as accurate and reliable as the previous method.
+The classic Householder \QR algorithm is backward stable~\cite[Ch.~20]{Hig02}: \begin{definition}[Backward \rrr{stability}{error and backward stability}] \rrrr{A numerically computed least-squares solution $\vec{\hat{x}}$ is \emph{backward stable} if it is the exact solution to a slightly perturbed problem} \rr{The backward error $\BE(\vec{\hat{x}})$ of a numerically computed solution $\vec{\hat{x}}$ to \cref{eq:ls} is the size of the minimum perturbation to $\mat{A}$ that makes $\vec{\hat{x}}$ the solution to the least-squares problem:} \rrrr{ }

-\end{definition} Here, and going forward, the symbol $A\lesssim B$ indicates that $A\le C(m,n) B$ for a polynomial prefactor $C(m,n)$ and $u$ denotes the unit roundoff ($u\approx 10^{-16}$ in double precision).
-To replace \QR-based least-squares solvers in general-purpose software, we need a randomized least-squares solver that is also backward stable.
+\rr{This solution is \emph{backward stable} if the backward error is bounded by a multiple of the machine precision $\BE(\vec{\hat{x}}) \le c\, \norm{\mat{A}}_{\rm F} u$, where the prefactor $c$ is a (small, low-degree) polynomial in $m$ and $n$.} \rrrr{A least-squares solver is backward stable if it always computes a backward stable solution.} \end{definition} \rr{Backward stability is the gold-standard guarantee of numerical stability for a least-squares algorithm.
+If a method is backward stable, it will also be \emph{forward stable} in the sense of possessing a small \emph{forward error} $\norm{\vec{x} - \vec{\hat{x}}}$; see \cref{sec:analysis-preview} for discussion on different notions of stability.} To replace \QR-based least-squares solvers in general-purpose software, we need a randomized least-squares solver that is also backward stable.